 For my diastolic, there are still room to go lower.
 My target is to get it below 80 mm Hg.

-So what is my conclusion from the test?
+So what was my conclusion after the test?

-In just a short time frame of about 2 week, after consuming 1 sachet of Befil daily, I did experience a drop on my BP systolic reading.
+In just a short time frame of about 2 week, after consuming 1 sachet of Befil daily, I experienced a drop on my BP systolic reading.

 I will continue with the test just to see what are the long term effects of Befil.

-If you do, click the link below to contact me through WhatsApp and I will be able to assist you.
+If you have any question, please click on the link below to contact me on WhatsApp and I will be happy to assist you.